mabuchilab/QNET/README.rst

 To get help installing and using QNET, please read this README, visit our `homepage <http://mabuchilab.github.com/QNET>`_ which includes the `official documentation <https://qnet.readthedocs.org/en/latest/>`_, sign up to our `mailing list <http://groups.google.com/group/qnet-user>`_, or consult and perhaps contribute to our `wiki <https://github.com/mabuchilab/QNET/wiki>`_.

+In particular, check out the `Roadmap <https://github.com/mabuchilab/QNET/wiki/Roadmap>`_.
+In the near future, it will be possible to use QNET together with `Cirq <https://github.com/ntezak/Cirq>`_ which allows to edit circuits graphically from within the IPython_ notebook.

 Contents
 --------